juanleston/Python-Web-Scraping/README.md

   > conda install -c conda-forge scrapy

   ### 2.3 Create a new Scrapy Project:

+  To create a new Scrapy Project, navigate to the desired location and open Command Line/Terminal.
+Once there, run the following code:

+  > scrapy startproject yourprojectname

+  Doing so will generate your project's directory with these contents:

+    yourprojectname/
+      scrapy.cfg            deploy configuration file
+      yourprojecname
+        __initn__.py        project's python module
+        items.py            project items definition file
+        pipelines.py        project pipelines file
+        settings.py         project settings file
+        spiders/            directory where you have to save your spiders

   ### 2.4 Create a list of Start URL's: